-1 the last (pet, sleep, ground) see something unexpected.
-A CONTRACTOR OF (dog, sleep, ground) Cow in the grassfield. (animal, sleep, ground) Beautiful scenery surrounds a fluffly sheep. (animal, stand, ground) Dog hearding sheep in open terrain. (goat, stand, ground) Cattle feeding at a trough. the second s (furniture, place, furniture) Refrigerator almost empty. (furniture, place, room) Foods and utensils. (furniture, place, home) Eatables in the refrigerator. - 5- 4-69 (bottle, place, table) The inside of a refrigerator apples, cottage cheese, tupperwares and lunch bags. (display, place, table) Squash apenny white store with a hand statue, picnic tables in front of the building. (transportation, move, track) A man stands next to a train on a cloudy day and the second second (bike, ride, track) A backpacker stands beside a green train (transportation, move, road) This is a picture of a man standing next to a green train (pet, sleep, ground) There are two men standing on a rocky beach, smiling at the camera. (bike, ride, road) This is a person laying down in the grass next to their bike in Contraction of the second front of a strange white building. (display, place, table) This is a lot of technology. (furniture, place, furniture) Somebody's screensaver of a pumpkin ALC: UNK $\mathbf{I}$ [[Somesou]] Someonsaver of a pumphin A REAL PROPERTY OF (furniture, place, furniture) A black laptop is connected to a black Dell monitor (furniture, place, furniture) A black laptop is connected to a black Dell monitor
+AND THE REAL PROPERTY AND ADDRESS OF THE PARTY OF THE PAR (pet, sleep, ground) see something unexpected. (dog, sleep, ground) Cow in the grassfield. (animal, sleep, ground) Beautiful scenery surrounds a fluffly sheep. (animal, stand, ground) Dog hearding sheep in open terrain. (goat, stand, ground) Cattle feeding at a trough. (furniture, place, furniture) Refrigerator almost empty. (furniture, place, room) Foods and utensils.
+L. L (furniture, place, home) Eatables in the refrigerator. (bottle, place, table) The inside of a refrigerator apples, cottage cheese, tupperwares and lunch bags. (display, place, table) Squash apenny white store with a hand statue, picnic tables in front of the building.
+The state of the s (transportation, move, track) A man stands next to a train on a cloudy day - (bike, ride, track) A backpacker stands beside a green train 500 (transportation, move, road) This is a picture of a man standing next to a green train (pet, sleep, ground) There are two men standing on a rocky beach, smiling at the camera. (bike, ride, road) This is a person laying down in the grass next to their bike in , , front of a strange white building. (display, place, table) This is a lot of technology. (furniture, place, furniture) Somebody's screensaver of a pumpkin (furniture, place, furniture) (furniture, place, furniture) Somebody's screensaver of a pumpkin A black laptop is connected to a black Dell monitor (furniture, place, furniture) 1 1 A black laptop is connected to a black Dell monitor